belinwu/ai-angineers-handbook/building_agents_from_scratch/deep_research_agent/README.md

 ## Deep Research Agent From Scratch

 This is part of the "Building Agents from scratch" series that will be potentially moved to it's own separate project.
 We will build a Deep Research Agent from scratch without using any LLM orchestration frameworks.
+We will also learn about nuances of DeepSeek-R1 family of reasoning models.

 ### The topology of the system we will be building is as follows: